zchee/golang-wiki/PortingPolicy.md

+---
+title: PortingPolicy
+---

-# Introduction
+## Introduction

 This document is about the policy for adding a new port to the main Go repository.
 By port we mean an operating system + architecture combination, such as linux/386.

 The goal of this policy is to clarify what the Go project tries to promise for ports and to avoid the accumulation of incomplete or broken ports.

-# Requirements for a new port
+## Requirements for a new port

 Before any code relating to a port can be added to the main Go repository, the following must all be done: